openhive-network/wax-doc/src/typescript/config/init-general.md

 # General wax initialization

+!!!secondary Optimization notice
-**Note:** Using default options provides ease-of-use and simplicity but might not be optimized for specific performance needs or endpoints.
+Using default options provides ease-of-use and simplicity but might not be optimized for specific performance needs or endpoints.
+!!!

 ## Initializing Wax interface